Brandeis Alumni, Family and Friends

 Noah Risley ’24

-Noah Risley ’24 (center) recently organized the “Alumni Spotlight: Careers in Local Government and Networking” event.
+Noah Risley ’24 (center) volunteers with the Alumni Club of Greater Boston and the LGBTQIA+ Alumni Network.
+They recently organized the “Alumni Spotlight: Careers in Local Government and Networking” event.
 Pictured is Risley with current and former members of the Brandeis Democrats club: (from left) Ishaan Bhatia ’22, Luke Farberman ’27, Naomi Stephenson ’26, and Zach Duvel ’26.
-Risley volunteers with the Alumni Club of Greater Boston and the LGBTQIA+ Alumni Network.

 “I volunteer because I love Brandeis and the people.
 Simple as that.
 It might sound cheesy, but it’s also true.
 For example, I want to give a shoutout to Max Notis ’12, who I met when I was a student working Alumni Weekend.
 We hit it off and talked for basically an entire night.
 I always remembered him as ‘that nice guy’ from the weekend.